 Make sure that your employees have ergonomic desks and seating that conforms to their size and proportions.
 And beware of the need to move throughout the day to avoid the health consequences of sitting too much.
 Formaspace sit-to-stand desks and benches allow your employees to raise and lower their entire work surfaces at the touch of a button for improved cardiovascular health.

 Finally, consider the intrinsic benefits of light, open areas, and energy-saving “green” technology in your office layout.
-Not only does it make for a more pleasant place to work, many of these modern design elements can help save energy costs while improving environmental sustainability.
+Not only does it make for a more pleasant place to work, but many of these modern design elements can also help save energy costs while improving environmental sustainability.
 Many architects and designers are also promoting the concept of biophilic design, which is said to make employees more content and productive in the workplace.

 6. Special Considerations When Creating Office Layouts for Small Offices